Azerbaijan–Nigeria relations: Diplomatic relations

 The government of Nigeria recognized the independence of Azerbaijan on March 11, 1992.

-Diplomatic relations between Azerbaijan and Nigeria were established on March 11, 1992.
+Diplomatic relations between Azerbaijan and Nigeria were established that same day.

-On January 21–31, 2016, during the 26th meeting of the African Union in Addis Ababa, Azerbaijan's Ambassador to Nigeria Elman Abdullayev met with the Minister of Foreign Affairs of Nigeria Joffrey Onyeama.
-The need to create a legal framework was noted.
+On January 21–31, 2016, during the 26th meeting of the African Union in Addis Ababa, Azerbaijan's Ambassador to Nigeria Elman Abdullayev met with the Minister of Foreign Affairs of Nigeria Geoffrey Onyeama.

+On 6 June 2023, President Ilham Aliyev sent a letter to President Bola Tinubu, calling for continued "fruitful cooperation from now on within multilateral organizations including the Non-Aligned Movement and Organization of Islamic Cooperation."

+Cooperation

-Economic cooperation
+Economic relations

 In November 2009, SOCAR Trading opened a representative office in Nigeria.

-In March 2019, the management of the Trading house of the State Oil Company of Azerbaijan – SOCAR Trading announced its desire to extend the contract for the export of crude oil signed with the State National Oil Corporation of Nigeria NNPC.
+In March 2019, the management of the SOCAR Trading announced its desire to extend the contract for the export of crude oil signed with the Nigerian National Petroleum Corporation.
 According to statistics, SOCAR exports approximately 1 million barrels of crude oil to Nigeria every month.

-According to statistics from the United Nations Trade Office (COMTRADE), glass exports to Nigeria totaled 420 US dollars in 2017.

-According to statistics from the United Nations trade office (COMTRADE), in 2018, the volume of exports of soap, wax, candles, iron and steel, mechanical equipment to Nigeria was 339 US dollars.

-Starting from 2019, Azerbaijan exports fruits such as cherries, pomegranates, etc. to Nigeria.

 It is planned to create an intergovernmental Commission (IPC) to expand cooperation in the economy.

 Military-technical cooperation

-On February 7, 2019, Lieutenant General Ramiz Tahirov, Deputy Minister of Defense of Azerbaijan, commander of the Azerbaijani Air Force, met with a delegation led by commander of the Nigerian Air Force Sadig Baba Abubakr during his visit to Azerbaijan.
+On February 7, 2019, Lieutenant General Ramiz Tahirov, Commander of the Air Force of Azerbaijan, met with a delegation led by the Chief of the Air Staff of the Nigerian Air Force Sadique Abubakar during his visit to Azerbaijan.
 Prospects for cooperation in the military sphere were discussed.